dingo-lensing/dingo-lensing/REFACTORING_GUIDE.md

 how to add a new lens model (or a whole new lens code, e.g. Gravelamps) under it.

-## Why this changed

-The original generator hardcoded per-model parameter handling directly inside `waveform_generator.py`: it knew that `pointlens` needs `ML`/`y`, that `two_images_BBH` needs `lensing_delta_t`/`mu_rel`, and so on, all in one function.
-That's how the original `ML`/`y` leak bug happened: a code path that stripped lensing parameters for one model didn't know it also had to strip them for another.

-The team's shared goal for the rewrite: adding a new lens model should not require touching any file used by existing models, and a mistake in one model's parameter handling should not be able to affect any other model.
-That ruled out a shared dispatch table (aliases/fallbacks/defaults declared in one place for every model) and signature-inspection-based dispatch (deriving what a model needs by introspecting its function signature), since both still route every model through one shared piece of logic.
-Instead, each model owns its own parameter resolution and computation completely, through two methods.

 ## The contract

 A lens model is any object with two methods: